-The owners were carrying on a business and failed in their obligations with regard to social distancing on the premises and in the bus, and at the location where meals were provided for the players, and in shared car travel, and in that regard they failed under annex 11 to maintain social distancing.
+The owners were carrying on a business and failed in their obligations with regard to social distancing in the bus, and at the location where meals were provided for the players, and in that regard they failed under annex 11 to maintain social distancing.

-The club did not argue that they qualified for the one metre rule, as they were not said to have applied additional measures to allow the reduction of the two-metre social distancing rule to one metre.
+The club did not qualify for the one metre rule as they were not said to have applied additional measures to allow the reduction of the two metre social distancing rule to one metre.